-10.8 Supply of Combustion Air The safest and most reliable supply of combustion air for a wood insert is from the room in which it is installed.
+The safest and most reliable supply of combustion air for a wood insert is from the room in which it is installed.
 Room air is already preheated so it will not chill the fire, and its availability is not affected by wind pressures on the house.
-Almost all houses have enough natural leakage to provide the small amount of air needed by the insert.
-The only case in which the wood insert may not have adequate access to combustion air is if the operation of a powerful exhaust device (such as a kitchen range exhaust) causes the pressure in the house to become negative relative
+Contrary to commonly expressed concerns, almost all tightly sealed new houses have enough natural leakage to provide a small amount of air needed by the insert.
+The only case in which the wood insert may not have adequate access to combustion air is if the operation of a powerful exhaust device (such as a kitchen range exhaust) causes the pressure in the house to become negative relative to outdoors.